by Cathy Parkes September 30, 2020

 There are multiple medication options available for treating lupus and the symptoms associated with it, including NSAIDs, immunosuppressants, and hydroxychloroquine.
 In addition to these medications, the provider may prescribe a topical steroid cream for the rash on the face.

-NSAIDs like aspirin or ibuprofen can be used to reduce the pain, inflammation, and stiffness seen with lupus.
+NSAIDs like ibuprofen, or aspirin, can be used to reduce the pain, inflammation, and stiffness seen with lupus.
 These medications might seem basic, but some important side effects to know with these medications are GI bleeding and renal toxicity.
 Renal toxicity is especially important to consider as some lupus patients may already have kidney dysfunction.

 Immunosuppressant medications suppress the effects of the immune system.
 These types of medications were originally created for organ transplant recipients, so that their immune system would not see the new organ as “foreign” and attack it.
 Because autoimmune disorders like lupus and rheumatoid arthritis are caused by the immune system attacking itself, taking immunosuppressants for these conditions can have similarly beneficial effects.